It is important for anyone who plays the game of shuttlecock to understand and follow a list of badminton health and safety measures.

 Make sure there is ample room inside all the pitch boundaries.
 That includes the safe movement of any badminton spectators.

-Use legal and safe rackets, shuttlecocks, and badminton equipment accessories.
-As a rule a heavy bat generates excessive power.
-That is more likely to increase the risk of damage during routine game play.
+It's worth noting that using this kind of heavy equipment is more likely to increase the risk of damage during routine game play.

-Badminton safety and fair sportsmanship is paramount in the sport.
+The badminton safety checklist and fair sportsmanship is paramount for the sport.
 It is best achieved by adhering to the official rules and regulations.
-Follow that up using clear communication on court between all teammates and players.

-There are two principal badminton health and safety rules to avoid eye traumas:
+There are two key badminton health and safety rules to follow in order to avoid (or certainly limit the risk of) getting eye traumas:

 Badminton Safety Rules Tip: Learn the proper techniques and the safe way to play the shots.
 It will limit the likelihood of suffering injuries to your wrist, elbow, and shoulders.

-Health and Safety of Badminton PE in the United Kingdom
+Health and Safety Regulations in Badminton for United Kingdom